hypexdigital/Grab.github.io/README.md

-# Grab.github.io
+# GrabCab.github.io
-This is a pre-built travel agent website that can be used by an agency or a tour operator.
+GrabCabSriLanka.com is a holding page to redirect to grabcab.lk Feel free to use this template